Online Tickets Required

 Interactive Experiences: To ensure safety for all, high-touch interactive displays have been removed or closed.
 Feeding and touching of animals is currently limited.
 The Discovery Bay tide pool and estuary is now open on a limited basis and with additional safety measures in place.

 Play Areas: The indoor Bee Hive is open.
-The Splash Pad, Hanifl Family Wild Woods, Woodland Adventure and the Conservation Carousel are closed for the season.
+Woodland Adventure, Splash Pad and Hanifl Family Wild Woods are closed for the season.

 Gift Shop: Our gift shops are open!
 Guests are asked to maintain social distancing practices while visiting.